-Plantarfaciitis is best thought of as an ‘over-use’ injury and typically associated with excessive training or new activity type.
-It could be that you had been walking all day while doing the christmas shopping It is also common in the elderly and may be a reflection of tissue deconditioning or degeneration - in which case the tissue becomes intolerant to loading.
+Plantarfaciitis may come on suddenly and may be associated with an acute injury.
+Quite often it is best thought of as an ‘over-use’ injury and typically associated with excessive training or new activity type.
+You may have been training for a marathon and just notice an acute onset of pain that doesnt get better, then one day you cant put the foot down.
+Or, it might be that you had been walking all day while doing the christmas shopping with pain the following morning.
+It is also common in the elderly and may be a reflection of tissue deconditioning or degeneration.

 - Pain on walking